 In spite of playing most of his major league career far from the East Coast, he was born in New Hampshire and died in New York.
 The SABR biography of Latham says that he played amateur ball on a local team beginning at age 14.
 Latham was a character who got into many fights but was primarily a jokester.
-After his playing days he umpired in the minors and coached for the New York Giants.
+After his playing days he umpired in the minors and coached for the Reds in 1900 and the New York Giants in 1909 and 1911.
 He spent many years in England teaching the British to play baseball, and then returned to the U.S. to run a delicatessen.

 Notable Achievements

 - AA At-Bats Leader (1887)

 - AA Plate Appearances Leader (1887)

 - 100 Runs Scored Seasons: 9 (1884, 1886-1889 & 1891-1894)